tetris245/ULTRAbc/README.md

 Changes for future version

-* New commands:
+* New commands (all of them can be used even when bound and locked):
-  - itemcolor2 (colorcode) to change the global item color for the worn item in a slot selected by mouse click (Can be used even when bound and locked)
+  - itemcolor2 (colorcode) to change the global item color for the worn item in a slot selected by mouse click
-  - itempriority (priority) to change the global item priority for the worn item in a slot selected by mouse click (Can be used even when bound and locked)
+  - itempriority (priority) to change the global item priority for the worn item in a slot selected by mouse click
-  - layerset1 (layernumber) (colorcode) to change a layer color for the worn item in the Item Slot previously saved by using layershow1 (Can be used even when bound and locked - To change all layers, use value -1 as layernumber)
+  - layerset1 (layernumber) (colorcode) to change a layer color for the worn item in the Item Slot previously saved by using layershow1 (To change all layers, use value -1 as layernumber)
-  - layerset2 (layernumber) (priority) to change a layer priority for the worn item in the Item Slot previously saved by using layershow2 (Can be used even when bound and locked)
+  - layerset2 (layernumber) (priority) to change a layer priority for the worn item in the Item Slot previously saved by using layershow2
   - layershow1 to get layer color info about worn item in a slot selected by mouse click + save the selected Item Slot
   - layershow2 to get layer priority info about worn item in a slot selected by mouse click + save the selected Item Slot
 * Renamed the itemcolor command as itemcolor1